mummysboy/mummysboy/README.md

 - 👋 Hi, I’m @mummysboy
 - 👀 I’m interested in developing software
 - 🌱 I’m currently learning JavaScript & React
-- 💞️ I’m looking to collaborate on small projects that we can learn from/take over the world with
+- 💞️ I’m looking to collaborate on small projects that we can learn from/take over the world
 - 📫 How to reach me isaachirsch@gmail.com

 <!---